Aldo Ray: Career decline

 As the 1960s ended, Hollywood's appetite for Ray's machismo started to wane.
 Though he worked steadily in the 1970s, the quality of his roles diminished, and he was typically cast as a gruff and gravelly redneck.

 By 1976, Ray was broke.
 He blamed this on his ex-wives and red tape that meant he could not develop his real estate properties.
 "I lost it all", he said.
 "And I am very, very bitter about it...
 The biggest mistake I ever made was discovering women.
 I only wish society had been as free and easy when I was coming along as it is today because if that had been the case I wouldn't have been married.
 Three women in my life utterly destroyed me."

 In 1979, Ray appeared in a pornographic movie, Sweet Savage, in a nonsexual role.
+He won Best Actor at the Adult Film Association's third Erotica Awards.
 Ray said later:

 I wanted, I guess, to see what it was all about—a kind of half-assed adventure, you know?
 It was also a kind of vacation for me in a bad time—a nice location in Arizona—and I picked up a few thousand bucks.
 After it came out, a few people wagged their fingers at me—'Oh-ho-ho, you dirty dog'—but I knew I hadn't done anything wrong.
 They shot all the sex stuff after I'd flown back to L.A.
 I won the adult film Oscar for that, by the way, but somebody copped it.